Should I Become a Tattoo Artist?

 Aspiring tattoo artists should possess great artistic ability and creativity.
-Before an artist can obtain an apprenticeship working in a shop, he or she needs to compile a professional portfolio exhibiting his or her best works of art.
+Before an artist can gain an apprenticeship working in a shop, he or she needs to complete a professional portfolio exhibiting his or her best works of art.
 The portfolio should showcase the artist's versatility and ability to draw a variety of subjects.
 A portfolio can contain both original works and high-quality photographs of drawings.

-The APT recommends an apprenticeship of at least three years.
-During an apprenticeship, a prospective artist will work in a shop alongside a professional tattooist learning to design tattoos, operate a tattoo machine and sterilize equipment.
+The Alliance of Professional Tattooists, or APT for short, recommends an apprenticeship of at least three years.
+During an apprenticeship, a prospective artist will work in a shop alongside a professional tattooist learning to design tattoos, to operate a tattoo machine, and sterilize equipment.
 Additionally, some apprenticeships include lessons on business aspects of tattooing and may prepare aspiring artists to have their own shop.
-The APT states that free apprenticeships are rare; an apprentice often pays the artist to teach him or her or signs a contract agreeing to work for the shop he or she apprentices at for a set number of years after the apprenticeship is complete.
+According to the APT, free apprenticeships are rare.
+An apprentice often pays the artist to teach him or her or signs a contract agreeing to work for the shop he or she apprentices in for a set number of years after the apprenticeship is complete.

 Many skills needed for a successful career as a tattoo artist can be learned from an apprenticeship with a knowledgeable artist, but some health departments and other state and local regulatory agencies also require classroom experience.
-Seminars in disease prevention and skin diseases/infections and training in blood-borne pathogen prevention may be required for licensing.
+Seminars in disease prevention and skin diseases and infections and training in blood-borne pathogen prevention may be required for licensing.

 Most states require licensure for tattoo artists; however, requirements vary by state.
 Oregon, for example, requires licensees to complete a minimum of 360 hours of training under an approved artist as well as 50 tattoos.
 A written exam and a skills assessment also are typically necessary for licensing.

 Some states require tattoo artists to complete a specified number of continuing education credits to renew their license.
 Continuing education options are available in the form of seminars and classes.